Visualize wind data

 ENDPOINT="https://api.mapbox.com/tilesets/v1"

-MAPBOX_ACCESS_TOKEN="<Insert your own sk.* token here>"
+YOUR_SECRET_MAPBOX_ACCESS_TOKEN="<Insert your own sk.* token here>"

-Designing a Raster MTS recipe
+(Optional) Designing a Raster MTS recipe

-The task of a Raster MTS Recipe is to describe how source data is mapped to the MRT-formatted tiles which Raster MTS delivers.
+The task of a Raster MTS recipe is to describe how source data is mapped to the MRT-formatted tiles which Raster MTS delivers.

 Driver: netCDF/Network Common Data Format